DeweyDv/WebStorm/README.md

 - GET | Send GET requests with your own packet size and quantities of your choice.

 # Layer 4 🧨
-- CNC | Send open connections via TCP to a host.
+- CNC | Send open connections using the TCP protocol > host